 Guggenheim and his partner were successful in turning the lack of wood and metal during the war years into a flourishing business for Multi-Plex by producing and selling articles that had formerly been fabricated of these materials but were now made of plastic.
 However, as soon as the war was over, the demand for Multi-Plex’s plastic goods diminished as materials such as wood and metal became available again.

 Guggenheim, however, remained optimistic and full of plans.
-He and Lipman began looking for other business opportunities and on July 22, 1947 extended their partnership by signing an escrow contract in the name of Multi-Plex with the First National Bank for property in San Diego County which included a farm, machinery, and a pumpkin plant.
+He and Lipman began looking for other business opportunities and on July 22, 1947 extended their partnership by signing an escrow contract in the name of Multi-Plex with the First National Bank for property in San Diego County which included a farm, machinery, and a pumpkin patch.
 From the correspondence between the two partners, it is evident that Lipman and Guggenheim were involved in producing orange oil, orange pulp, a cattle feeding line, and had a chicken farm on the property at one time.
 Not having extensive expertise in the field themselves, they leased much of the land to orange farmers, receiving from them the orange peel and part of the harvest as part of the deal.
 Both Lipman and Guggenheim seemed excited about the farm project and the opportunities it offered, although they ran into many difficulties due to their lack of experience and problems with machinery and their lessees.

 In addition to exploring new business opportunities in California, Guggenheim tried to learn more about current affairs and business opportunities in post-war Germany.
 He asked his friend Frederick A. Praeger, an Austrian immigrant from a book publishing family in Vienna who had returned to Germany in the American army, to keep him posted about upcoming opportunities for export from Germany to the United States.
 He also inquired about Praeger’s impressions of the publishing situation in Leipzig and the Russian zone in general.
 Praeger would eventually found a major publishing house in New York in 1950, focusing on international relations, Russian and German history, military science, and art.